Kelley Park: History

-The land was once a farm owned by Mrs. Louise Kelley who inherited the land from her father Judge Lawrence Archer, a local pioneer and former mayor of San Jose.
+The land was once a farm owned by Mrs. Louise Archer Kelley who inherited the land from her father Judge Lawrence Archer, a local pioneer and former mayor of San Jose.
 Kelley called the land "AR-KEL Villa" in honor of her father (ARcher) and her husband (Frank KELley).
 Pillars marked "AR-KEL" can still be seen on the pepper-tree drive off Senter.

-Archer/Kelley family
+Archer and Kelley family

-Judge Archer was born in Anderson County, South Carolina in 1820 and attended the University of Virginia and studied law under Armisted Burt in Abbeville, South Carolina before he moved to Yazoo County, Mississippi in 1841, where he was admitted to the bar.
-In Yazoo County, Archer contracted malaria and moved to St. Joseph, Missouri in 1843 for his health.
-He was elected district attorney in 1848 and married the former Louise Martin that same year, but resigned in 1851 and they moved to California to improve his health.
 In California, the Archers first settled in Sacramento, then briefly in San Francisco before arriving at San Jose in January 1853.

-Archer was elected mayor of San Jose in 1857, then to the California State Legislature in 1866.
+Judge Lawrence Archer was elected Mayor of San Jose in 1856.
 After one term, he was elected county judge in 1867, from which he resigned in 1871.
 He was elected mayor again in 1877.
-With his first wife, he had a daughter (also named Louise, born c.1863) before his wife Louise died in 1869.
-He remarried in 1870, to the former Alice B. Bethell, and they had two more children together: Lawrence (b.1871) and Leo (b.1874).
+With his first wife, he had a daughter (also named Louise, born c.
+1863) before his wife Louise died in 1869.
+He remarried in 1870, to the former Alice B. Bethell, and they had three more children together.